California court says USA Taekwondo must protect athletes

-LOS ANGELES (AP) - The California Supreme Court ruled Thursday that USA Taekwondo has a legal duty to protect athletes from sexual and other types of abuse.
+LOS ANGELES (AP) - The California Supreme Court ruled Thursday that USA Taekwondo had a legal duty to protect athletes from sexual and other types of abuse.

 The ruling came in a Los Angeles lawsuit by three aspiring Olympic female taekwondo athletes who were sexually abused as minors by their coach for years.

-The three won a $60 million judgment against their coach in 2017 but the trial court threw out claims against USA Taekwondo and the U.S. Olympic and Paralympic Committee.
+The three won a $60 million judgment against convicted coach Marc Gitelman in 2017 but the trial court threw out claims against USA Taekwondo and the U.S. Olympic and Paralympic Committee.

-The ruling will revive their claims against USA Taekwondo but not USOPC.
-The court said USOPC did not have a close enough relationship with the coach or the athletes.
+They appealed those dismissals, alleging the USOPC and USA Taekwondo failed to protect the girls.
+An appellate court ruled that USA Taekwondo could be held liable, but not the USOPC because it did not have a close enough relationship with the coach or the athletes.

+The unanimous Supreme Court ruling upheld the lower appellate decision, which revives the claims against USA Taekwondo.

+The suit was brought by Yasmin Brown, Kendra Gatt and Brianna Bordon.
+The Associated Press typically doesn’t publish names of sex abuse victims, but all three agreed to let their names be used publicly.

 Sign up for Daily Newsletters